fivetran/dbt_intercom/README.md

 Intercom V2.0 does not support API exposure to company-defined business hours.
 We therefore calculate all `time_to` metrics in their entirety without subtracting business hours.

 ## Database support
-This package has been tested on BigQuery, Snowflake, and Redshift.
+This package has been tested on BigQuery, Snowflake, Postgres, and Redshift.

 ## Contributions
 Additional contributions to this package are very welcome!
 Please create issues or open PRs against `main`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657)